Charmouth: Abbots House

 Abbots House (previously The Queens Armes Hotel) is a grade II listed, early 16th-century house that was re-faced in the 18th century.
 It once belonged to Forde Abbey and the badge of Catherine of Aragon was found worked into the plaster of an upstairs room.

 The inn gave shelter to the fugitive King Charles II on 22 September 1651, when he came disguised looking for a boat to take him to France following his defeat at the Battle of Worcester.
 A small trading ship was found bound for St Malo.
 The master, Stephen Limbry, agreed to pick up the King from Charmouth beach and transport him to the ship, but just two hours before the pick up Limbry told his wife, who locked him in his room and stole his clothes to ensure he would not become involved.

 On the following day Charles left Charmouth pursued by troops, who were alerted to his presence by an employee of the inn.

 Governance

-Charmouth was in its own electoral ward, which also includes Wootton Fitzpaine and the surrounding area.
+Charmouth was in its own electoral ward, which included Wootton Fitzpaine and the surrounding area.
 It had a population of 1,697 in the 2011 census.
+After 2019 structural changes to local government, Charmouth is part of the Lyme and Charmouth ward, which elects one member to Dorset Council.

 Charmouth is part of the West Dorset constituency for elections to the House of Commons of the United Kingdom.

-After 2019 structural changes to local government in England, Charmouth is part of the Lyme and Charmouth ward which elects 1 member to Dorset Council.